 Information security and data protection

-When it comes to information security you must ensure that only authorised people can access to read, edit, or use the data.
-Doing so should mean that the data will be safe from unauthorised access and use.
-In order to decide how to properly safeguard data, you need to classify the information and data according to SLU’s three information security aspects confidentiality, integrity, and availability (information available only in Swedish).
-SLU provides further advice on how to keep information and data on computers etc. secure.
+Ensuring that only authorised people have access to read and edit data is essential for keeping it protected.
+In order to decide how to properly safeguard data, you need to classify the information and data according to SLU’s three information security aspects confidentiality, integrity, and availability.

 Public access to information during ongoing research

-Research material that has the status of an official record needs to be managed according to the same principles as other official records that is such documents have to be accessible and in good order to be able to be released to the public upon request (see the Archives Act, SFS 1990:782; information only available in Swedish).
-Such research material has, hence, to be archived and preserved for the future.
-More information in this regard can be found at Archive and preserve data as well as on the Archives, Information Governance, and Records unit’s Management and preservation web page.
+Research material that has the status of an official record needs to be managed according to the same principles as other official records.
+That means such documents have to be accessible and in good order so they can be released to the public upon request.
+They also have to be archived and preserved for the future.